swingletree-oss/swingletree/docs/_docs/usage/zap.md

 POST /webhook/zap?org=[GitHub Organization]&repo=[Repository name]&sha=[Commit SHA]
 ```

+It is recommended to protect your webhook endpoint.
+If you enabled webhook protection you will need to provide the authentication credentials via Basic Authentication.

 Swingletree will process the report and send a Check Run Status with the context `security/zap` to the given GitHub coordinates.

 [zap]: https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project